 It’s important to unplug your bread maker and leave it to cool down before you clean it.
 It’s best to wash the mixing paddles and bread pan by hand.
 A great tip is to fill the bread pan with hot water and leave it to soak.
 This makes sticky dough soften and retract from the sides.
 Then, wipe over the insides with a damp cloth to clean up any extra mess.

-We believe the Breville BBM800XL is the best bread maker for sourdough.
+I believe the Breville BBM800XL is the best bread maker for sourdough.
 It comes with all the features you need and more.
 It will be especially good for those of you that will be baking regularly.

 For beginners or part-time bakers, the best option is the Oster Expressbake.
 You can still make warm sourdough bread without putting a dent in your wallet.

 Can I make sourdough bread in a bread machine?
 With one of these gadgets you can, and with ease!

 Richmond Howard started Meal Prepify in 2019 and has helped over a million people learn how to meal prep, get better at meal planning, and create a kitchen they love to use.
 He’s an avid home chef and loves to bbq, grill out, and make awesome food for family and friends.
 He’s been featured on MSN, Renaissance Periodization, and Good Financial Cents.